Do They Know It's Christmas?: Recording

 Ure planned Rossi and Parfitt to sing the "here's to you" harmonies in the bridge, but Parfitt could not reach the high notes, and so the part was sung by Weller, Sting and Glenn Gregory.
 Rossi privately told Ure afterwards that he sang most of Status Quo's vocal parts and that Parfitt only usually sang onstage, and that Ure should have kept Parfitt away from the microphone.
 Parfitt said later that he and Rossi had been hungover, and were in no fit state to attempt to record their vocals.
 According to Robin Eggar, the only journalist present throughout the recording, Rossi and Parfitt supplied cocaine and the session "became a party".

 Geldof (right) persuaded a reluctant Bono to sing the line "Well, tonight thank God it's them, instead of you".

 Phil Collins arrived with his drum kit to record a live drum track on top of the drum machine.
 He set up the kit and waited until early evening, after all the vocals had been recorded.
 Ure was content with the first take, but Collins asked to record a second take, which he was satisfied with.
 Boy George, who arrived that evening from New York City, was the last to record his part.

 Ure began working on the mix as the participants began to party in the studio.
 Horn produced a B-side, "Feed the World", using the instrumental track and featuring messages from artists who had been at the recording who had been unable to attend, including David Bowie, Paul McCartney, the members of Big Country and Holly Johnson from Frankie Goes to Hollywood.
 Before departing the Sarm Studio, Geldof recorded a statement which featured as the last message on "Feed the World":

-This record was recorded on the 25th of November 1984.
+This record was recorded on 25 November 1984.
 It's now 8 AM in the morning of the 26th.
 We've been here 24 hours and I think it's time we went home.
 So from me, Bob Geldof, and Midge, we'd say, 'Good morning to you all, and a million thanks to everyone on the record.
 Have a lovely Christmas.'